jajvirta/jajvirta/learning-text-editors.md

 ![](http://eivoittoa.fi/~jii/trail.png)

-It's not a big deal, but it made me a little happier.
+It's not a big deal in the grand scheme of things, but it made me a little happier.

 ## Embracing the newbie state of mind